mechmotum/mechmotum.github.io/content/pages/guide.rst

 - Review the `Literature Study learning objectives and rubric
   <https://d2k0ddhflgrk1i.cloudfront.net/Studentenportal/Faculteitspecifiek/3ME/Onderwijs/GERELATEERD/Formulieren/Rubric%20MSc%20Literature%20Review.pdf>`_
 - Read "`How to read a paper`_" and "`Guide to writing a literature review for Science and Technology students`_"
+- If you are a BME student, read the relevant guidance docs found on Brightspace "Biomedical Engineering Page".
 - Choose and learn a tool/method to organize your papers and notes (e.g.
-  Zotero, Mendeley, Endnote, Excel)
+  Zotero, Mendeley, Endnote, Excel).
-- First goal is to read a large quantity of paper abstracts (phase 1 in "How to Read a Paper") to get a broad sense of what people are researching about the topics of interest
+- The first goal is to read a large quantity of paper abstracts (phase 1 in "How to Read a Paper") to get a broad sense of what people are researching about the topics of interest.
-- Second goal is to formulate a research question(s) that you can answer with your literature study
+- The second goal is to formulate a research question(s) that you can likley answer with the papers you read.
-- Third goal is to delve deeper into papers that are closely related to your research question
+- Third goal is to delve deep into papers that are closely related to your research question, analyze and critique them, and synthize the knowledge you obtain from them into a coherent answer to you research question.
-- Lastly, write up your findings in a way that answers your research question.
+- Lastly, write up your findings for a technical audience in a way that answers your research question.
+- Once you have a first full draft of the literature study, request feedback from your supervisors.
+This usually takes a week.
+Use the feedback to improve your document and then submit it to your supervisors for their official assessment and grade.
-- As you approach the finish of your literature study you should schedule your colloquium, where you will present the results of your literature study and possible some of your thesis plan.
+- As you approach the finish of your literature study you should schedule your colloquium, where you will present the results of your literature study to your peers and possibly some of your thesis plan.

 MSc Thesis
 ----------

+Basic Steps:

+- Formulate a research question or hypothesis that you'd like address in consultation with your supervisors (usually in the later portion of your literature study period).
+- Develop a project plan: timeline, milestones, resources, etc.
+- Organize a kickoff meeting with all of your supervisors to present your research project and project plan.
+- Work on the project with your daily supervisor's guidance.
+- Present your progress at a midterm meeting with all of your supervisors.
+- Work on the project with your daily supervisor's guidance.
+- Send your draft thesis to your supervisors and arrange a Go/No-Go meeting.

 - If your project is with a company or institution and/or requires transfer of sensitive information you will need to arrange the "Graduation Agreement at a